lusingander/serie/CONTRIBUTING.md

 For information on tested terminal emulators, refer to [Compatibility](./README.md#compatibility).

 Please share your experience with other terminals on the [Discussions](https://github.com/lusingander/serie/discussions/29).
 Please share any necessary information listed at the top of the Discussions.
+Since implementations of image display protocols in each terminals have differences in behavior and unimplemented features, it is important to check their actual behavior.

 ## Pull Requests